dougpuob/cppnamelint/README.md

-# **NameLint**
+# **CppNameLint**
-The `NameLint` C/C++ naming convention checking tool which can run on Windows/Linux/MacOS for name of files, functions, variable, and parameters.
+The `cppnamelint` C/C++ naming convention checking tool which can run on Windows/Linux/MacOS for name of files, functions, variable, and parameters.
 This project is based on LLVM's LibTooling as a compiler frontend to retrieve AST from C/C++ source files, then check your naming rules like UpperCamel, LowerCamel, LowerSeperated, and Hungarain.

 1. File target for C/C++ source code.
 1. Cross platform on Windows/Linux/macOS.